minnojs/minno-quest/src/js/quest/API.md

 stem 		| (text) The description of this column. value 		| The value to set for this column.
 Defaults to the number of the column (starting from 1, so that the response for choosing the third column is 3). noReverse 	| When reversing row values, ignore this column (it will retain its normal value). type		| What type of interface should this column have.
-The default is "checkbox".
-You can set it to text instead in order to display text of you choice (use the `textProperty` property to set the row property that will be used as text).
-For example `{type: 'text', textProperty:'rightStem'}` will use the `rightStem` property of each row as the text content. css 		| CSS object for the whole column.
+The default is "checkbox". </br>You can set it to text instead in order to display text of you choice (use the `textProperty` property to set the row property that will be used as text).
+For example `{type: 'text', textProperty:'rightStem'}` will use the `rightStem` property of each row as the text content.</br>You can use type:'input' in order to expose a text box.
+Note that users can input responses that may be confused with other responses. css 		| CSS object for the whole column.
 This is the place that you can control the column width (using the `width` property). stemCss		| CSS object for the column stem.